klandergren/jekyll-last-commit/README.md

 | --- | --- | --- | --- | --- |
 | initial generation | 16.480 s | 79.601 s | 22.447 s | ~71% improvement |
 | subsequent generation | 15.727 s | 78.200 s | 20.739 s | ~73% improvement |  |

+## How It Works

+Walks the commit history until all documents and pages are matched to a commit.
+Falls back to `File.mtime` when no commit found.
+Runs fresh on each site generation.

 ## FAQ